Carper Statement on Supreme Court Nomination

-WASHINGTON – U.S. Senator Tom Carper (D-Del.) released the following statement today after President Obama nominated Merrick Garland, chief judge of the U.S. Court of Appeals for the District of Columbia, to serve on the Supreme Court.
+WASHINGTON – U.S. Senator Tom Carper (D-Del.) released the following statement after President Trump nominated Judge Neil Gorsuch, judge of the U.S. Court of Appeals for the Tenth Circuit, to serve on the Supreme Court.

 “This evening, President Trump nominated Judge Neil Gorsuch for a seat on the Supreme Court that should have already been filled.
 Last year, Senate Republicans refused to hold a public hearing on Judge Garland’s nomination after the death of Justice Scalia.
 They refused to take a vote on Judge Garland’s nomination in the Judiciary Committee or on the Senate floor.
 Many of them refused to meet with Judge Garland, a good man, an impeccably qualified judge and a consensus builder praised by members of both parties.
 Judge Garland did not deserve to be treated this way.
 I cannot and will never forget the 293 days of unprecedented obstruction and political gamesmanship that plagued Judge Garland’s nomination.
 It was a travesty and one of the more shameful chapters in the history of the United States Senate.